-The grounds for a case being considered under these procedures are that the Member appears to have demonstrated conduct in breach of the Code.
+The grounds for a case being considered under these procedures are that the Member appears to have demonstrated conduct in breach of the Disciplinary Provisions of the Code.

-- 1.1 The Code, Complaints Procedures and Disciplinary Procedures only apply to individuals who are members of the CIM at the time the complaint is raised. - 1.2 Disciplinary Proceedings will commence when the Investigation Officer/Reviewer has determined that there is sufficient evidence following a referral (investigated under the Complaints Procedure) to suggest that a Member has breached the Code.
+- 1.1 The Code, Disciplinary Provisions, Complaints Procedures and Disciplinary Procedures only apply to individuals who are members of the CIM at the time the complaint is raised. - 1.2 Disciplinary Proceedings will commence when the Investigation Officer/Reviewer has determined that there is sufficient evidence following a referral (investigated under the Complaints Procedure) to suggest that a Member has breached the Disciplinary Provisions of the Code.
 At this point the referral becomes a case.
 CIM is responsible for presenting evidence in the case to a Disciplinary Committee.
 The original Complainant may be called as a witness but will not have a right to attend. - 1.3 The Investigation Officer, with the agreement of the Disciplinary Committee Chair, may agree to refer a complaint to Board for a decision to expel or to suspend a Member with no need for the matter to be reviewed by the Disciplinary Committee.
-This will usually occur only when a Member has been found guilty by a criminal court of an offence that could prejudice his/ her ability to comply with the Code of Professional Conduct of CIM.
+This will usually occur only when a Member has been found guilty by a criminal court of an offence that could prejudice their ability to comply with the Code of Professional Conduct of CIM.